idakukimiya/idazuki_portfolio/README.md

 The goal of the challenge is for us to create a website from scatch.
 We would have to create a wireframe of how we want the website to look like.
 Afterward to create html to have sturture, then css to present/style the website accordingly.

-This challenge made me understand that
+This challenge made me understand the process of making a website.
-- What did you learn?
+* Organizing my thoughts.
+* Have an idea of what the website should look like.
+* Create structure for the website with .html.
+* Create a stylesheet.

 ## Usage